 Alongside the demonstration's independent evaluator, Mercer Government (Mercer), the SLRHC and the State of Missouri continue to track outcomes for the Gateway to Better Health demonstration project.
 As health care providers navigate their continued COVID-19 response, the SLRHC will rely on the stakeholders represented on the Pilot's Program Planning Team to establish capacity levels around evaluation collaboration for the demonstration.
-As the project comes to a close, the measures and outcomes guaranteed in the demonstration's evaluation design will continue to be delivered on schedule.
+As the project comes to a close, the measures and outcomes guaranteed in the demonstration's evaluation design will be delivered in the project's summative report.